 As a child of Latin American immigrants, I grew up in the U.S.-Mexico borderlands, in the southwest corner of this country.
-Sixteen years ago I moved from California to North Carolina.
-For the past fourteen years I’ve been the pastor of Chapel Hill Mennonite Fellowship.
-I was elected to the executive board of Mennonite Church USA, where I served from 2013-2015.
-I’m currently a member of the governing board of the NC Council of Churches, where I’ll serve as the president of the board from 2021-2023.
+Sixteen years ago I moved from California to North Carolina, where I served as the pastor of Chapel Hill Mennonite Fellowship for sixteen years.
+I was elected to the executive board of Mennonite Church USA, from 2013-2015.
+I’m currently a member of the governing board of the NC Council of Churches.

 My writing life has led to my appointment as a contributing editor at The Christian Century magazine and to the editorial committee for The Anabaptist Witness journal.
-I write regularly as a columnist for The Christian Century and Anabaptist World magazines, and I have pieces appear from time to time in Ruminate Magazine, Scalawag, Commonweal, Sojourners, Faith & Leadership, Conrad Grebel Review, The Mennonite World Review, and The Mennonite Magazine.
+I write regularly as a columnist for The Christian Century and Anabaptist World magazines, and I publish from time to time in Ruminate Magazine, Scalawag, Commonweal, Sojourners, Faith & Leadership, and Conrad Grebel Review.